Walkerston

 An assessment of population growth drivers in Walkerston reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Walkerston's population, as of Nov 2025, is estimated at around 3,724 people.
-This reflects an increase of 109 people since the 2021 Census, which reported a population of 3,615 people.
-The change is inferred from AreaSearch's resident population estimate of 3,699 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 268 persons per square kilometer.
-Population growth for the Walkerston statistical area (Lv2) was primarily driven by natural growth contributing approximately 89.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population for the suburb of Walkerston is around 3,742, reflecting a 127-person increase since the 2021 Census.
+This growth represents a 3.5% rise from the previous population count of 3,615 people.
+The change was inferred from AreaSearch's estimation of the resident population at 3,699 following their examination of the latest ERP data release by the ABS in June 2024 and validation of an additional 22 new addresses since the Census date.
+This results in a population density ratio of 269 persons per square kilometer.
+The primary driver for this growth was natural increase, contributing approximately 89.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Future population dynamics anticipate a median national regional area increase, with the Walkerston (SA2) expected to grow by 281 persons to 2041, reflecting a gain of 7.6% in total over the 17 years.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, demographic trends suggest a population increase just below the median of regional areas across Australia.
+According to aggregated SA2-level projections, the suburb of Walkerston is expected to expand by 284 persons to reach the year 2041, reflecting a total gain of 7.3% over the 17-year period.

 Frequently Asked Questions - Population